Discover/ChannelCrawler API

 Does ChannelCrawler have an official developer API?+

 ChannelCrawler does not publish a documented public developer API.
-This Parse API provides structured access to the channel data and search functionality available on the ChannelCrawler platform at app.channelcrawler.com.
+The data is accessible through the ChannelCrawler web application at app.channelcrawler.com.

-What does the search_channels endpoint actually return for matching channels?+
+What does the `search_channels` endpoint return beyond the channel list?+

 Page content last updated .
 Spec covers 3 endpoints from app.channelcrawler.com.